- Starts: 13/12/2019 11:00 am

 - Ends: 15/12/2019 4:00 pm

-- 42nd March of the Perimeter of Bastogne
+Commemoration of the Siege of Bastogne (Saturday 14th)

 In December 1944, when the Allies had advanced unto the Belgian Ardennes, they were completely surprised by three German armies.
 This was the beginning of the Ardennes Offensive or ‘Battle of the Bulge’.
 It was a last desperate attempt of the German Wehrmacht to cut through the allied lines.
 The battle lasted more than six weeks and took many lives on both sides.

 The Bastogne War Museum represents a new way to remember the Second World War in Belgium.
 It offers a fresh perception in a modern and interactive framework of the causes, events and consequences of the Second World War, with a special focus on the Ardennes counteroffensive: the Battle of the Bulge.